 - Understand the structure and function of healthy skin, focusing on cells and extracellular matrix.

 - Explore the molecular mechanisms of skin ageing, including photobiology and sun exposure.

 - Develop scientific knowledge behind the mechanism of action of non-surgical topical anti-ageing treatments.

-Demonstrate a critical understanding of the nature and value of different research approaches, designs and methods within the context of aesthetic medical research and practice
+Upon completition of this unit, you will be able to demonstrate a critical understanding of the nature and value of different research approaches, designs and methods within the context of aesthetic medical research and practice.

 Skin rejuvenation (15 credits)

-- Utilise core skills in aesthetic practice to undertake and record systematic, accurate and comprehensive assessments of the needs and strengths of individual patients, formulate goals and devise treatment strategies based on best available evidence.
+Through this unit, you will utilise appropriate theoretical frameworks and evidence-based constructs to formulate proposals to advance aesthetic medical practice that is responsive to the diverse needs of patients.
+Using core skills in aesthetic practice, you will undertake and record systematic, accurate and comprehensive assessments of the needs and strengths of individual patients, formulate goals and devise treatment strategies based on best available evidence.